 The UVscope instrument is essentially a light detector working as photon counter.
 Its sensitive unit is a high speed response photomultiplier with efficiency extended to the UV band.
 In its first version, the detector of UVscope was a single-channel photomultiplier; under such a configuration (somewhere referred as “UVS”) and making use of a broad-band filter M-UG6, we were able to test the suitability of the basic instrument for NSB and sky transparency measurements at various locations: Contrada Pomieri, Madonie Mountains, Italy (2003); Calar Alto Observatory, Spain (2005); ARGO-YBJ, Tibet (2005); Pierre Auger Observatory, Argentina (2007, 2008, 2009).

 Starting from Spring 2008, UVscope has been continuously upgraded: the detector is now a multi-anode photomultiplier that, with respect to the previous single-channel configuration, reduces the electronic dark noise to less than 10% and presents moderate imaging properties.
 Moreover, UVscope has been provided of a motorized filter wheel which allows to perform consecutive measurements at the different filter wavelengths.
 Under this UVscope configuration, campaigns of measurements have been conducted in Italy (Contrada Pomieri) and in Argentina (Pierre Auger Observatory).

-Starting from the April 2009 campaign in Argentina, UVscope can be remotely controlled from Italy too, and it is now (2012) acquiring data in a continuous way.
+Starting from the April 2009 campaign in Argentina, UVscope has also been remotely controlled from Italy too and, until 2012, it acquired data in a continuous way.

-A similar UVscope unit is currently active also in the framework of the ASTRI program to monitor the NSB diffuse light of the site where the ASTRI telescope prototype would be installed in 2013.
+A similar UVscope unit (Experimental Astronomy, 51-2021) is currently active in the framework of the ASTRI program to monitor the NSB diffuse light of the Serra La Nave site where the ASTRI-Horn telescope is installed.

 The UVscope Multianode apparatus basically consists of: